open-telemetry/oteps/text/0098-metric-instruments-explained.md

 |               | **UpDownSumObserver**   | Async | Observe() | Sum            | Cumulative    | No  | Per-interval, reporting a non-monotonic sum |
 | Observer      | **ValueObserver**       | Async | Observe() | MinMaxSumCount | Instantaneous | No  | Per-interval, any non-additive measurement |

 There are three synchronous instruments and three asunchronous instruments in this proposal, although a hypothetical 10 instruments were discussed in [OTEP 88]().
-Although we considere them rational and logical, two categories of instrument are excluded in this proposal: synchronous cumulative instruments and asynchronous delta instruments.
+Although we consider them rational and logical, two categories of instrument are excluded in this proposal: synchronous cumulative instruments and asynchronous delta instruments.

 Synchronous cumulative instruments are excluded from the standard based on the [OpenTelemetry library performance guidelines](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/performance.md).
 To report a cumulative value correctly at runtime requires a degree of order dependence--thus synchronization--that OpenTelemetry API will not itself admit.
 In a hypothetical example, if two actors both synchronously modify a sum and were to capture it using a synchronous cumulative metric event, the OpenTelemetry library would have to guarantee those measurements were processed in order.
 The library guidelines do not support this level of synchronization; we cannot block for the sake of instrumentation, therefore we do not support synchronous cumulative instruments.